hanfak/topics-to-learn/general-paradigms/architecture/correct-by-configuration.md

 # Correct By configuration

 an architecture paradigm where objects are always in a valid state, or the system doesn’t compile.
-Parameters used to construct the object are checked at compile type.
+Parameters used to construct the object are checked at compile time.

 In this architecture, programmers still code, but they can’t possibly mess it up (theoretically) ➔ Framework.